ISDM-CAU-Kiel/oab/README.md

 └── test
 ```

+Supplementary material for the paper with additional information about the data sets supported by `oab` and experiment results with more evaluation metrics can be found at `OAB_SupplementaryMaterial.pdf`.

 `oab` contains the code for the oab package, and `test` contains `pytest` tests.

 `notebooks` provides Jupyter notebooks with example use cases for `oab`: